-Now let’s see how to build the basic structure that should be ready before the workshop.
+Now let’s see how to build the basic structure before the workshop.
 Choose the dimensions of the rainbow and put on the floor a big enough sheet of paper (or more sheets joined toghether).
 Draw the two big arcs with an artisanal compass (a rope with a pencil attached to one hand and the other end fixed to the center of the subtended circumference).
 Divide the arcs in a number of equal parts with vertical lines (the rainbow in the photofraph is divided in 14 parts, the one in the picture below in 8 parts).
 Finally, add the vertical “legs” of the structure below the arches: the scheme is ready.

 Another solution consists in hanging the big sheet of paper and tracing the outline of a projected image of the structure drawing (previously drawn smaller).